“A lack of money, if it be relative, and a lack of comfort can be endured if one is sustained by pride. But not the need to be astounded.”

 Letting this wideness of being into ourselves, as readers or as writers, while staying close to the words themselves, we begin to find in poems a way of entering both language and being on their own terms.
 Poetry leads us into the self, but also away from it.
 Transparency is both capacious and focused.
 Free to turn inward and outward, free to remain still and wondering amid the mysteries of mind and world, we arrive, for a moment, at a kind of fullness that overspills into everything.
 One breath taken completely; one poem, fully written, fully read — in such a moment, anything can happen.
 The pressed oil of words can blaze up into music, into image, into the heart and mind’s knowledge.
 The lit and shadowed placed within us can be warmed.

-“The full humanization of man requires the breakthrough from the possession-centered to the activity-centered orientation, from selfishness and egotism to solidarity and altruism.”
+“Full humanization… requires the breakthrough from the possession-centered to the activity-centered orientation, from selfishness and egotism to solidarity and altruism.”

 By Maria Popova